NASA-Planetary-Science/rss_ringoccs/README.md

 Source code documentation is found at https://rss-ringoccs.readthedocs.io/en/master/

 ## Batch Data Processing
-To simplify and expedite the use of rss_ringoccs, we provide a Python script that performs the end-to-end pipeline for a list of files contained in a reference ASCII text file.
-The default list is the 1 kHz Cassini RSR files prior to the USO failure, which can be found in the ./tables/ directory.
-This batch script implementation of the pipeline is located in the ./pipeline/ directory.
+Once `rss_ringoccs` has been installed and the necessary data and ephemeris/geometry files have been downloaded to local storage, as describd in the `rss_ringoccs User Guide`, users should first test `rss_ringoccs` using the documented example scripts.
+Once all is well, users will be able to process a set of Cassini RSS ring observations in batch mode.
+To simplify and expedite the use of `rss_ringoccs`, we provide a Python script that performs the end-to-end pipeline for a list of files contained in a reference ASCII text file.
+The default list is the 1 kHz Cassini RSR files prior to the USO failure, which can be found in the  `./tables/` directory.
+This batch script implementation of the pipeline is located in the `./pipeline/` directory.
 We suggest running the batch script using the `yes` command as shown here:
 ```cd rss_ringoccs_master/pipeline
 yes | python e2e_batch.py
 ```